hankychung/fx-nx-backup/libs/service/README.md

-# utils
+# service

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build utils` to build the library.
+Run `nx build service` to build the library.